-GOVERNMENT PUBLIC HEALTH EMERGENCY LEADING AGENCY SUPPORTING SECTORS INVOLVMENT AGENCIES preparedness and response plans by other sectors ✓ Provide public awareness and education and other communication strategies ✓ Provide advice on reducing risk Samoa Nurses Association Samoa General Practitioners Association of infection in essential workers and the population as a whole ✓ Accurate data and information collection and reporting Environment ✓ Integrate epidemics/pandemics preparedness into national emergency preparedness plans, frameworks and activities MNRE/DMO • All sectors Water ✓ Ensure availability and sustainable management of safe and quality drinking water supply for all Samoa Water Authority • MOH • MNRE Transportation Minimize infection risks and staff absences in vital transportation, airports, and seaports, and loading and unloading facilities to enable continued supplies of medicines and food Ensure mechanisms for communication and education of public transport users are in place for their awareness Ministry of Works, Transport and Infrastructure AA SPA SSC LTA MoP Finance ✓ Plan to maintain essential and sufficient fund to support implementation of possible epidemics and pandemics preparedness, response and recovery services ✓ Coordinate the collection, allocation and provision of monitory aid to epidemic/pandemic affected population.
-Ministry of Finance MfR CBS MFAT SIFA Development Partners Education Surveillance and reduction of epidemics and pandemics risks to students at all educational levels Raise awareness of mental health to students Surveillance of absenteeism in schools to be used as proxy indicator of an outbreak in school compounds Ministry of Education, Sports and Culture All schools at all levels; PSC MOH
+GOVERNMENT PUBLIC HEALTH EMERGENCY LEADING AGENCY SUPPORTING SECTORS INVOLVMENT preparedness and response • Samoa Nurses plans by other sectors ✓ Provide public awareness and education and other communication strategies ✓ Provide advice on reducing risk of infection in essential Association • Samoa General Practitioners Association workers and the population as a whole ✓ Accurate data and information collection and reporting Environment ✓ Integrate epidemics/pandemics preparedness into national emergency preparedness plans, frameworks and activities MNRE/DMO • All sectors Water ✓ Ensure availability and sustainable management of safe and quality drinking water supply for all Samoa Water Authority • MOH • MNRE Transportation ✓ Minimize infection risks and staff absences in vital transportation, airports, and seaports, and loading and unloading facilities to enable continued supplies of medicines and food ✓ Ensure mechanisms for communication and education of public transport users are in place for their awareness Ministry of Works, Transport and Infrastructure • AA • SPA • SSC • LTA • MoP Finance ✓ Plan to maintain essential and sufficient fund to support implementation of possible epidemics and pandemics preparedness, response and recovery services ✓ Coordinate the collection, allocation and provision of monitory aid to epidemic/pandemic affected population.
+Ministry of Finance MfR CBS MFAT SIFA Development Partners Education ✓ Surveillance and reduction of epidemics and pandemics risks to students at all educational levels ✓ Raise awareness of mental health to students ✓ Surveillance of absenteeism in schools to be used as proxy indicator of an outbreak in school compounds Ministry of Education, Sports and Culture All schools at all levels;PSCMOH

-GOVERNMENT PUBLIC HEALTH EMERGENCY LEADING AGENCY SUPPORTING

-SECTORS INVOLVMENT AGENCIES

-✓ Link school surveillance

-systems with the Ministry of

-Health to ensure that school-

-based interventions including

-closures are guided by public

-health principles.

-Communication ✓ Use epidemic and pandemic Ministry of All Media Outlets;

-preparedness activities to Communication • MFAT

-actively build communication and Information • MOH

-channels between sectors and Technology • MPMC

-communities • EPC

-Ensure that communication

-channels remain open at times

-of epidemics/pandemics of any

-Discominate information on

-behalf of the government

-including enidemic and

-nandemic mental health related

-information

-\checkmark Public to be well informed and

-to minimize public panic and

-uncertainties

-Public ✓ Effectively monitor the public Public Service PSC

-Administration servants performance and Commission All Government

-ensure their occupational Ministries and

-health and safety during Corporations

-epidemics and pandemics

-✓ Monitor the development,

-implementation and update of

-government ministries and

-corporation's Business

-Continuity Plans

-Support the Ministry of Health

-in promoting proper hygiene

-Agriculture and practices in public workplaces Ministerrof MNDE

-Agriculture and Surveinance and monitoring of non-concernel geometric viruses MINIStry OI MINKE

-risheries and on preparedness Fisheries MON MfR (Customs &

-nrevention risk assessment I ISHELLES Ouerentine)

-and risk reduction Quarantinej

-\checkmark Monitor bio-security and

-animal health

-✓ Establish appropriate

-biosecurity arrangements for

-the agricultural and fisheries

-sector, and collect and

-communicate the scientific

-evidence on safe biosecurity

-practices as swiftly as possible.

-\checkmark Ensure the safety of animal

-health personnel during animal
+GOVERNMENT SECTORS PUBLIC HEALTH EMERGENCY INVOLVMENT LEADING AGENCY SUPPORTING AGENCIES ✓ Link school surveillance systems with the Ministry of Health to ensure that school- based interventions including closures are guided by public health principles.
+Communication ✓ Use epidemic and pandemic preparedness activities to actively build communication channels between sectors and communities ✓ Ensure that communication channels remain open at times of epidemics/pandemics or any public health emergency/crisis ✓ Disseminate information on behalf of the government including epidemic and pandemic mental health related information ✓ Public to be well informed and to minimize public panic and uncertainties Ministry of Communication and Information Technology All Media Outlets; MFAT MOH MPMC EPC Public Administration ✓ Effectively monitor the public servants performance and ensure their occupational health and safety during epidemics and pandemics ✓ Monitor the development, implementation and update of government ministries and corporation's Business Continuity Plans ✓ Support the Ministry of Health in promoting proper hygiene practices in public workplaces Public Service Commission PSC All Government Ministries and Corporations Agriculture and Fisheries ✓ Surveillance and monitoring of non-seasonal zoonotic viruses and on preparedness, prevention, risk assessment and risk reduction ✓ Monitor bio-security and animal health ✓ Establish appropriate biosecurity arrangements for the agricultural and fisheries sector, and collect and communicate the scientific evidence on safe biosecurity practices as swiftly as possible. ✓ Ensure the safety of animal health personnel during animal Ministry of Agriculture and Fisheries MNRE MOH MfR (Customs & Quarantine)